CIMIL/MusicalMetaversePlaygrounds/README.md

 * Follow the Getting Started tutorial for [Networked-AFrame](https://github.com/networked-aframe/networked-aframe/blob/master/docs/getting-started-local.md "NAF")

+* Clone the repo.

+* Move the two .html files (First_Playground.html and Second_Playground.html) into the /example folder of your NAF instance.

-* Copy the files of the repo in the respective folders
+* Then, copy the content of /assets /js /img into the respective folders of your NAF instance.

 * Test: First_Playground.html or Second_Playground.html